HarukiMoriarty/CAL-MAPF/README.md

 ## Assumption

 1. Assume cargo in the warehouse is infinite
-2. Assume agents can bring infinite cargos back to the cache
-3. Assume cargoes that are evicted from the cache can immediately disappear
+2. Assume cargoes that are evicted from the cache can immediately disappear